Tipperary South (Dáil constituency): 2001 by-election

-Following the death of Fine Gael TD Theresa Ahearn, a by-election was held on 30 June 2001.
-The seat was won by the Fine Gael candidate Tom Hayes.
+Fine Gael TD Theresa Ahearn died on 20 September 2000.
+A by-election was held to fill the vacancy on 30 June 2001.

 2000 by-election

-Following the death of Labour Party TD Michael Ferris, a by-election was held on 22 June 2000.
-The seat was won by the Independent candidate Séamus Healy.
+Labour Party TD Michael Ferris died on 20 March 2000.
+A by-election was held to fill the vacancy on 22 June 2000.

 1997 general election

 1992 general election

 Seán Treacy was Ceann Comhairle at the dissolution of the 26th Dáil and therefore deemed to be returned automatically.
 The constituency was treated as a three-seater for the purposes of calculating the quota.

 1989 general election

 Seán Treacy was Ceann Comhairle at the dissolution of the 25th Dáil and therefore deemed to be returned automatically.
 The constituency was treated as a three-seater for the purposes of calculating the quota.